ahmed-hossam28/url-shortner-with-spring-boot/README.md

 - URL shortening with user-defined aliases.
 - NoSQL MongoDB for flexible and scalable data storage.
 - Dockerized deployment for easy setup.

+**To Run the App:**
+1. Ensure Docker is installed on your system.
+2. Run the MySQL container using Docker.
+3. Build and run the Spring Boot application.